Codzart/hivenseek/README.md

 # OVERVIEW
 hivenseek is a bash script(compiled with shc Version 3.8.7) that performs passive read-only operations.
 It is intended to run without modification on a variety of Linux-based systems.
-The underlying bash code is embedded in the executable, but discoverable on a running system.
+The underlying bash code is shrouded in the executable, but is discoverable on a running system in the process title if you care to review it.
 It may be released here in coming months for adaptation to other systems.
+The expiry date is currently 2018MAR15.
+By then, I hope this will no longer be of any interest to anyone.

 # INSTALLATION and USAGE
 Download the executable